 Treadwell, NY, home of the Stagecoach Run Art Festival, is a sleepy little hamlet of fewer than 300 people situated on Delaware County Route 14.
 It’s less than a half hour from Delhi in one direction, and a half hour from Oneonta in the other.
 But it’s only “sleepy” on the surface.
 Treadwell is actually a thriving enclave of artists, writers, musicians, and photographers, with the Treadwell Museum of Fine Art, the Bright Hill Literary Center, and the homes and studios of dozens of artists.
-And on July 2 and 3 many of those studios will be open to the public during the 21st Annual Stagecoach Run Art Festival.
+On or around the July 4th weekend, many of those studios will be open to the public during the Annual Stagecoach Run Art Festival.

 At various times, Treadwell has been called Jug City, East Franklin, and Croton.
 The Croton House on the other side of Roaring Brook Creek was in the past an inn and an ice cream shop.